NightLapse-Studios/Pumpkin/README.md

 ![A Pumpkin](PumpkingWithTitleNoBG.png)

-# Pumpkin
+---

 Pumpkin is a UI library that wraps Roact and Flipper to achieve better expressiveness and ease of writing components.
 Most functionality is implemented in a single file: [Pumpkin](src/Pumpkin/init.lua).
+Check out the [wiki](https://github.com/NightLapse-Studios/Pumpkin/wiki) to learn more.

 ### Main Attractions
 * Short Syntax/Builder Pattern